jojowaldi/HA-Fems_Integration/README.md

 ## Overview

-This is a custom integration for HomeAssistant HACS that allows you to monitor and control your Fenecon Fems systems.
+This is a custom integration for HomeAssistant HACS that allows you to monitor your Fenecon Fems systems.
 The integration requires the IP address, username, and password of your Fenecon Fems device.

 ## Installation